CUB-Computational-Tools/syllabus/docs/syallbus.md

   - complete chapter 4 (**Manipulating data frames**) of the [datacarpentry workshop](https://datacarpentry.org/R-ecology-lesson/)
   - complete chapter 5 (**Visualizing data**) of the [datacarpentry workshop](https://datacarpentry.org/R-ecology-lesson/)

 For some background and general reference on these tools, we recommend the online [R for Data Science Book](http://r4ds.had.co.nz/) - an excellent resource for approaches to data science in R. Highly recommend bookmarking the link and using it as a reference whenever you want to learn more about the most up-to-date way of dealing with specific data manipulation and processing problems.
-For the tools in this homework assignment, the [R for Data Science Book](http://r4ds.had.co.nz/) chapters on [**Tiday data**](http://r4ds.had.co.nz/tidy-data.html) and [**Visualization**](http://r4ds.had.co.nz/data-visualisation.html) as well as the [introduction to aesthetics](https://serialmentor.com/dataviz/aesthetic-mapping.html#aesthetics-and-types-of-data) in [Fundamentals of Data Visualization](http://serialmentor.com/dataviz/) will be particularly valuable.
+For the tools in this homework assignment, the [R for Data Science Book](http://r4ds.had.co.nz/) chapters on [**Tiday data**](http://r4ds.had.co.nz/tidy-data.html) and [**Visualization**](http://r4ds.had.co.nz/data-visualisation.html) as well as the [**Introduction to aesthetics**](https://serialmentor.com/dataviz/aesthetic-mapping.html#aesthetics-and-types-of-data) in [Fundamentals of Data Visualization](http://serialmentor.com/dataviz/) will be particularly valuable.

 ## Week 4